Painter’s tape is one crucial thing you will need when you don’t want to mess up your paint project.

 The tape is made up of blue crepe paper which can securely stick to curved or uneven surfaces as well.

-Compared to what Frog Tape provides, this comes with medium adhesion and is suitable for a wide variety of DIY paint projects around your home such as walls, trim, woodwork, metal, or even glass.
+Compared to what Frog Tape provides, this comes with medium adhesion and is suitable for a wide variety of DIY paint projects around your home, such as walls, trim, woodwork, metal, or even glass.

-It’s resistant to sunlight and you can keep the tape for as long as 14 days once applied to the surface.
+The tape is resistant to sunlight, and you can keep the tape for as long as 14 days once applied to the surface.
+Once you are done with painting and the paint is still wet, just remove it effortlessly.

 FrogTape vs Scotchblue: Testing & the Result